mikolajroszak/integromat.github.io/apps/articles/parameters.md

 Parameters describe what your remote procedure expects to receive in order to function correctly.
-The parameters that you specify will be seen while testing this remote procedure, but when you will be actually using it - you have to pass the parameters explicitly.
+The parameters that you specify will be seen while testing this remote procedure, but when you will be actually using them, you will have to pass the parameters explicitly.

 **Important**: All module parameters are passed to the RPC automatically.
-E.g. you have a `firstName` parameter in your module configuration; it will be available in your RPC as `parameters.firstName`, just like other parameters passed to the RPC via the query string.
+E.g. you have a `firstName` parameter in your module configuration, it will be available in your RPC as `parameters.firstName`, just like other parameters passed to the RPC via the query string.